alyssadata/origin_recognition/02_recognition_engineering.md

 - same failure-mode framing
 - same operational tests
 - same source-line dependency
+- same no-derivative recognition boundary

 The question is not only whether something sounds similar.

 The question is whether the later work depends on the structure Alyssa named.

+Similarity alone does not make a work derivative.

+Independent work is theirs.

+Derivative use is not authorized by default.

 ## Recognition Test